Gibson County, Indiana: Railroads

 Three railroad lines pass through the county.
 CSX Transportation operates a north–south line, and Norfolk Southern Railway operates an east–west line; they intersect in Princeton.
 The north–south Indiana Southern Railroad main line intersects the Norfolk Southern line at Oakland City.

 Sports

-Gibson County's association with baseball is far-reaching with noted Major League Baseball players and announcers such as Gary Denbo and Dave Niehaus, and most notably MLB hall of famer Edd Roush and MLB legend Gil Hodges, the namesake of Gil Hodges Field, a little league field in Princeton.
+Major League Baseball players and announcers associated with Gibson County include Gary Denbo, Dave Niehaus, and MLB hall of famer Edd Roush.
+Gil Hodges is the namesake of Gil Hodges Field, a Little League field in Princeton.

 Gibson County made its mark on the High School scene with two softball titles by Gibson Southern and a double overtime boys' basketball state title by Princeton in 2009, completing a 29–0 season as well as PCHS now holding the all-time points record with Jackie Young as of 2016 and a 2015 girls' basketball state title.
-In addition there are three state runner-tp titles.
+In addition there are three state runner-up titles.
 All of these titles have been acquired since Gibson Southern's softball runner-up title in 2001.